 Notice: Don't use anything sharp on the inside of the rear window.
 If you do, you could cut or damage the warming grid, and the repairs wouldn't be covered by your warranty.
 Do not attach a temporary vehicle license, tape, a decal or anything similar to the defogger grid.

 Dual Climate Control System

 Your vehicle may have a dual climate control system.
-With this system you can control the heating, cooling and ventilation for your vehicle.
+With this system you can, individually, control the heating, cooling, and ventilation for your vehicles driver and passengers.

 Operation